ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/running_ve_with_your_own_data.md

 single model.
 However, in some cases models require less obvious data.
 For example:

 * The plants model requires shortwave downwelling radiation.
-Although this seems like an abiotic variable, it is required for modelling plant growth and the plants model partitions radiation within the canopy.
+Although this seems like an abiotic variable, it is required for modelling plant growth and the partitioning of radiation within the canopy is calculated by the plants model.

 * The animal model requires fungal fruiting body densities for consumption by fungivores.
 The soil and litter models update these values but the data is first